nakkyung0/nakkyung0.github.io/_posts/2026-05-28-thm-investigation-windows.md

 **Answer:** `never`

 ### Question 10: At what date did the compromise take place?
-Since the `Clean file system` scheduled task was a confirmed Indicator of Compromise (IoC), I targeted its underlying task file in the Windows filesystem.
+Since the `Clean file system` scheduled task was a confirmed Indicator of Compromise, I targeted its underlying task file in the Windows filesystem.
 I checked the exact creation date of the file using PowerShell:
 ```powershell
 (Get-Item "C:\Windows\System32\tasks\Clean file system").CreationTime
 ```